Alabama native works to honor Queen Elizabeth through horse advocacy

-BIRMINGHAM, Ala (WIAT)– Ahead of Queen Elizabeth’s funeral tomorrow, an Alabama native shares how the queen once awarded him for his advocacy against horse cruelty.
+BIRMINGHAM, Ala (WIAT)– Ahead of Queen Elizabeth’s funeral, an Alabama native shares how the queen once awarded him for his advocacy against horse cruelty.
 He now vows to honor her death by continuing his work to stamp out abusive training methods on horses.

-Lifelong horseman, Marty Irby, tells CBS42 that Queen Elizabeth was a long-time caregiver for horses, even saying as a child, she wanted to be one when she grew up.
+Lifelong horseman, Marty Irby, tells CBS 42 that Queen Elizabeth was a long-time caregiver for horses, even saying as a child that she wanted to be one when she grew up.
 He says this devotion to horses is a passion they share.

 Growing up in the walking horse industry, Irby developed an early passion for reducing horse cruelty- specifically soring where he says horses’ feet are coated in harmful chemicals like diesel fuel.
 Sharp objects are then placed into their hooves exacerbating pain.